 Tactic #2: Master Listening & Shadowing

 To learn a language, you must learn how to listen well.
 In our native language, we have a tendency to passively listen quite often.
 But we can’t get by doing this in our target language.
-We don’t have a deep enough understanding of it in the beginning to absorb what we hear.
+We don’t have a deep enough understanding of it, in the beginning, to absorb what we hear.
 So, we can’t learn from passive listening.

 To pronounce words correctly, you need to learn how native speakers pronounce them.
 The best way to do this is to actively listen.
 Pay close attention to exactly how the language sounds and flows.
 If you’re watching a video or chatting in person, notice the way the native speaker moves their mouth to form the sounds.

-Let’s look at the way we use our mouth to create these sounds across languages.
+Let’s look at the way we use our mouths to create these sounds across languages.
 For example, the Japanese “r” sounds nothing like the English “r”.
 In Japanese, the “r” is between an “l” and “r” sound.
 It’s created by flicking the tongue to the spot on the roof of your mouth where it starts to curve upward.
 But in Spanish, the “r” sound rolls when it’s doubled.
 When it’s a single “r”, it sounds like a quick “d” sound created by tapping your tongue on the ridge in your mouth just behind your front teeth.
 It’s very similar to the “tt” sound in “butter” when you say the word quickly.

 Think about how different that is from the hard English “r”.
 The English “r” comes from pursing your lips and drawing your tongue back towards your back molars.
 Your lips don’t play much of a role in forming that sound in Spanish or Japanese, and you don’t push the tongue back at all!